 On 23 September 2020, Snyman became the first person in the history of the new democratic South Africa to be charged by the government for deliberately wrongly identify his race on a government form for a job application.

-He took a principled stand, rally support and organise against the government’s outdated, contradictory, racist and unconstitutional race classification system since October 2010.
+He created the civil rights activist group, People Against Race Classification (PARC) in October 2010.
+Adopting a principled stand, he rallied support and protests against the government’s outdated, contradictory, racist and unconstitutional race classification system.

 The Mandela era ushered in a new South Africa, where race discrimination became a law of the past … BUT DID IT?